Coping with Glaucoma Stress: Techniques in Philippines

 VI.
 Conclusion

-Living with glaucoma is a battle Filipino patients need not fight alone.
-With these coping techniques, managing the stress associated with glaucoma becomes less daunting.
-Always consult with healthcare professionals for advice tailored to your circumstance and remember, you are more than your Glaucoma.
+Living with glaucoma is a challenge, but Filipino patients need not face it alone.
+By incorporating these coping strategies, stress becomes more manageable, and daily life more fulfilling.
+Always consult healthcare professionals for guidance tailored to your situation, and remember—you are more than your glaucoma.

 Leave a Comment